Ammar-h22/cv/README.md

-# This is a basic CV page
+This is a basic CV page implemented just by using HTML